NATO poised to sign accession protocols for Sweden, Finland | Politics

 - Belgium

-The 30 NATO allies are set to sign off on the accession protocols for Sweden and Finland on Tuesday, sending the membership bids of the two nations to the alliance capitals for legislative approvals.
+The 30 NATO allies started a ceremony to sign off on the accession protocols for Sweden and Finland on Tuesday, sending the membership bids of the two nations to the alliance capitals for legislative approvals.

-The move will further increase Russia's strategic isolation in the wake of its invasion of neighboring Ukraine in February and military struggles there since.
-The 30 ambassadors and permanent representatives are to formally approve the decisions of last week's NATO summit when the alliance made the historic decision to invite Russia's neighbor Finland and Scandinavian partner Sweden to join the military club.
+The move further increases Russia's strategic isolation in the wake of its invasion of neighboring Ukraine in February and military struggles there since.
+"This is truly a historic moment for Finland, for Sweden, and for NATO," said alliance Secretary-General Jens Stoltenberg.
+The 30 ambassadors and permanent representatives are formally approving the decisions of last week's NATO summit when the alliance made the historic decision to invite Russia's neighbor Finland and Scandinavian partner Sweden to join the military club.
 Despite the agreement in the alliance, parliamentary approval in member state Turkey could still pose problems for their final inclusion as members.
 Last week, Turkish leader Recep Tayyip Erdogan warned that Ankara could still block the process if the two countries fail to fully meet Turkey's demand to extradite terror suspects with links to outlawed Kurdish groups or the network of an exiled cleric accused of a failed 2016 coup in Turkey.

 He said Turkey's Parliament could refuse to ratify the deal.
 It is a potent threat since NATO accession must be formally approved by all 30 member states, which gives each a blocking right.